 Although you can rely on auto functions, learning the ins and outs of your device’s other settings will definitely elevate the quality of your work.

-So, if you want to take your photography game to the next level, below are simple tips to create dynamic, high-energy photos like a pro.
+So, if you want to take your photography game to the next level, below are simple tips to for capturing movement and creating dynamic photos.

 One way to capture motion is by freezing action, which can reveal intense movements and emotions caught in the moment.